olivere/elastic/README.md

 **Example:**

-You have Elasticsearch 2.0.0 installed and want to use Elastic.
+You have installed Elasticsearch 2.1.1 and want to use Elastic.
 As listed above, you should use Elastic 3.0.
-So you first install Elastic 3.0.
+So you first install the stable release of Elastic 3.0 from gopkg.in.

 ```sh
 $ go get gopkg.in/olivere/elastic.v3
 ```

-Then you use it via the following import path:
+You then import it with this import path:

 ```go
 import "gopkg.in/olivere/elastic.v3"